 To really nail the traditional flavor of Kentucky Fried Chicken, it’s all about their 11-spice seasoning blend.
 Combine KFC’s secret recipe for its breading with two cups of flour to thoroughly coat your chicken pieces after dipping in an egg and milk wash.

 - 1 tablespoon dried mustard

 - 4 tablespoons paprika

 - 1/2 tablespoon thyme

 Some insist that you should let the coated chicken sit before frying.
-Not at KFC—their rule is “from flour to fryer.”
-If the chicken is left to sit, the breading will soften for a less-than-crispy result and the skin will fall off the chicken too easily.
+Not at KFC.
+Their rule is “from flour to fryer.”

-When it comes to frying, KFC relies on high temp, industrial-strength pressure fryers for their extra-crispy skin.
+When it comes to frying, KFC relies on high temp, industrial-strength pressure friers to get that extra crispy coating.
 While you won’t be able at deep fry with your at home pressure cooker, you can still recreate the KFC crunch with a deep fryer, a Dutch oven or heavy-bottomed pot.
-Simply heat your oil to 350 or 360 degrees and leave each piece in for exactly 12 minutes.
+Simply heat your oil 350ºF and leave each piece in for exactly 12 minutes.
 If you’re worried about the chicken not being done, you can pop it into the oven for a few more minutes to heat it through (and maintain the crispy coating).